 How See•Hear•Feel•Film Works

 The program uses short films and film clips from around the world to spark written expression.
-The films range from a one-minute animated film created by an 11-year old to an eight-minute film clip about a boy who attends a school for the blind in Teheran.
+The films range from a one-minute animated film created by an 11-year old to an eight-minute film clip about a boy who attends a school for the blind in Tehran.
 The films were carefully selected to help the children see the world from different perspectives.

 See•Hear•Feel•Film is taught in five units.
 During two visits to Amherst Cinema, students watch and discuss films in the larger class, then break into small groups of 6 – 8 led by volunteers to work collaboratively creating, writing and presenting their own stories.